 To investigate whether ZNF132 gene functions as tumor suppressor also in vivo, we established xenograft model.
 Ec-109 cells transfected with either the plasmid pCD513B-ZNF132 or pCD513B were inoculated in to BALB/c nude mice.
 On day 33, the mice were sacrificed, the volumes and wet weights of the tumors were measured individually.

 The tumor sizes of pCD513B-ZNF132 group were visually smaller than pCD513B group (Figure 4A).
 There were significant differences in tumor volume and wet weight between experiment and control groups (Figure 4B, 4C) while there was no significant difference in body weight of mice between two groups during the experiment (Figure 4D).
+We further examined the protein expression level of ZNF132 in tumor tissues by Western blotting, and found that ZNF132 was expressed in a subcutaneous injection of ZNF132 stable cell line(Figure 4E).
 No abnormal daily food and water consumption, and other adverse effects, such as mental state and hematuria were observed.
 The xenograft study suggests that ZNF132 plays a role as tomor suppressor gene in preventing ESCC in vivo.

 Methylation of sp1-binding site inhibits ZNF132 expression at transcriptional level